ryandeussing/jimhopper/_mindfulness-and-meditation/cultivating-mindfulness.md

 ## Caution: Mindfulness Requires Readiness

-First, a preliminary discussion of pain and suffering is necessary.
+First, a preliminary discussion of pain and suffering is necessary, because mindfulness includes direct awareness of pain and suffering.

 Physical and emotional pain are inevitable parts of life.
 Our brains are designed to experience pain as a source of crucial information (e.g., this is harming me, I need to avoid doing that again, that part of my body needs care, etc.).
 While our brains are wired to avoid pain, the *function* of this avoidance is not to avoid pain itself, but rather to avoid *causes* of pain that are harmful to our well-being.
 And after harm has occurred, causes of pain are avoided because they can slow or prevent recovery from the harm that has already occurred.